lisa84ibouge/clickgame/README.md

 # clickgame

-For this assignment, you'll create a memory game with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+This assignment is a memory game with React.
+This assignment required breaking the application's UI into components, managing component state, and responding to user events.